Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Klein--Gordon theory in special geometries

 Analogous to the previous Section~\ref{sec:kgtl} we can decompose $L_R$ into an orthogonal direct sum $L_R=L_R^{\text{p}}\oplus L_R^{\text{e}}$, corresponding to radially propagating waves (with $E^2>m^2$) and evanescent waves (with $E^2<m^2$).
 Correspondingly we obtain subspaces $\cH_R^{\text{p}}$ and $\cH_R^{\text{e}}$ of $\cH_R$ such that $\cH_R=\cH_R^{\text{p}}\ctens\cH_R^{\text{e}}$.
 Also, radial evolution preserves these subspaces and coherent states behave as expected with respect to the decomposition.

-The quantization obtained in \cite{Oe:KGtl,CoOe:spsmatrix,CoOe:smatrixgbf} is equivalent to the quantization obtained here, when restricted to the subspaces $\cH_R^{\text{p}}$.
-In particular, the normalized coherent state $\tilde{K}_{R,\xi}$ for $\xi\in L_R^{\text{p}}$ takes in the Schrödinger representation the form
+The quantization obtained in \cite{CoOe:spsmatrix,CoOe:smatrixgbf, Oe:KGtl} is equivalent to the quantization obtained here, when restricted to the subspaces $\cH_R^{\text{p}}$.
+In particular, the normalized coherent state $\tilde{K}_{R,\xi}$ for $\xi\in L_R^{\text{p}}$ takes in the Schr\"odinger representation the form

 which is equation (10) of \cite{CoOe:spsmatrix} and equation (104) of \cite{CoOe:smatrixgbf}, adapted to our present conventions.
-Observe in particular, that there is a relative complex conjugation of $\xi_{l,m}(E)$.
-That is, the state $\tilde{K}_{R,\xi}$ is the state $\psi_{R,\xi'}$ in the conventions of \cite{CoOe:spsmatrix,CoOe:smatrixgbf}, where $\xi'_{l,m}(E)=\overline{\xi_{l,m}(E)}$.
+Observe in particular, that there is a relative complex conjugation of~$\xi_{l,m}(E)$.
+That is, the state~$\tilde{K}_{R,\xi}$ is the state~$\psi_{R,\xi'}$ in the conventions of \cite{CoOe:spsmatrix,CoOe:smatrixgbf}, where $\xi'_{l,m}(E)=\overline{\xi_{l,m}(E)}$.

 Note that in \cite{CoOe:spsmatrix,CoOe:smatrixgbf} interactions were included leading to a mixing of modes.
-It was thus necessary to extend (the configuration version of) the space $L_R^{\text{p}}$ to $L_R$.
-In particular, the vacuum was extended to a function on the configuration space corresponding to all of $L_R$.
-However, since the occurring evanescent waves decay exponentially with the radius it was not necessary to include quantizations of them in the asymptotic state space at large radius considered in the S-matrix picture developed in \cite{CoOe:spsmatrix,CoOe:smatrixgbf}.
+It was thus necessary to extend (the conf\/iguration version of) the space~$L_R^{\text{p}}$ to~$L_R$.
+In particular, the vacuum was extended to a function on the conf\/iguration space corresponding to all of~$L_R$.
+However, since the occurring evanescent waves decay exponentially with the radius it was not necessary to include quantizations of them in the asymptotic state space at large radius considered in the $S$-matrix picture developed in~\cite{CoOe:spsmatrix,CoOe:smatrixgbf}.

-As a concrete example of how the quantization works out and reproduces corresponding results of \cite{Oe:KGtl} and \cite{CoOe:spsmatrix,CoOe:smatrixgbf} we consider a solid hypercylinder of radius $R$.
+As a concrete example of how the quantization works out and reproduces corresponding results of~\cite{Oe:KGtl} and~\cite{CoOe:spsmatrix,CoOe:smatrixgbf} we consider a solid hypercylinder of radius $R$.
 The space $L_R$ of solutions on the boundary decomposes as $L_R=L_{\tilde{R}} \oplus J_R L_{\tilde{R}}$ due to Lemma~\ref{lem:decis}.
 For an element $\xi_{l,m}(E)=\xi_{l,m}^{\text{R}}(E)+J_R \xi_{l,m}^{\text{I}}(E)$ this takes the form